jekyll/jekyll/docs/_docs/configuration/webrick.md

-You can override the default `Cache-Control` by setting it to a value of your own choosing including the empty string.
+You can override the default `Cache-Control` by setting it to a value of your own choosing (a caching instruction, or an empty string).
 If you don't want the WEBrick server to send any `Cache-Control` header at all, set the value to nil.
 That configuration is useful when Jekyll/WEBrick is behind a proxy server, such as `netlify dev`.